-Kelly Clarkson's "American Woman" Cover For Alicia Silverstone's New Show Puts A Powerful Spin On The Song
+Kelly Clarkson's "American Woman" Cover Puts A Feminist Twist On The Classic Song

 Celebrating strong women is the theme of Kelly Clarkson's "American Woman" cover.
 Originally by Canadian band The Guess Who, "American Woman" has been covered time and again by a number of male singers — most notably by Lenny Kravitz in 1999 — but Clarkson put her spin on the song for Alicia Silverstone's new TV show of the same name, flipping the script and turning the track into an empowering female anthem.

 In a clip shared by Entertainment Weekly on Thursday, Clarkson talked about the recording process, and how she and musical director Jason Halbert settled on the sound of their version.
 She explained,

 "I got to see the whole trailer for [American Woman] and the vibe of it, which I love, and I kind of got together with Jason Halbert, the producer of this song, and we wanted to create this moody kind of vibe and kind of pay homage to that ’70s classic sound of it, too."

 She continued, “There are all these things that we love and we felt we wanted to represent American Woman and the whole lyric of it and the strength and the boldness and the powerfulness I feel like American women exude.”

 In the show, which premieres this summer, Silverstone — best known for her iconic turn as Cher Horowitz in Clueless — plays Bonnie, a woman who leaves her husband after she catches him cheating and decides to raise their two children on her own, Deadline reported.
 The show is set in the 1970s "amid the sexual revolution and rise of second-wave feminism," and the "Love So Soft" singer kept those elements in mind as she reimagined the song.

 Ever the vocal powerhouse, Clarkson shows off her range over gritty guitars, belting lines like,